nicoespeon/abracadabra/README.md

 ## Alternatives

+### VS Code native refactorings

 VS Code ships with [basic refactoring operations][vscode-refactorings].
-But they tend to be limited and we didn't found the UX to be very intuitive.

-There is also an extension called [JS Refactor][js-refactor] that provides JS automated refactorings for VS Code.
-But we didn't like its UX much (e.g. it takes a lot of keystrokes to extract a variable).
-Also, it didn't support JS class syntax well, nor JSX, TS and TSX when we decided to create **Abracadabra**.
+Pros of Abracadabra over these:

+- VS Code refactorings require you to select the code exactly.
+You can trigger Abracadabra as long as your cursor is in the scope, which is simpler and faster.
+- Abracadabra proposes more refactorings than the VS Code default ones.
+- Abracadabra refactorings are documented.
+- You can assign a shortcut to every Abracadabra refactoring.

+Cons of Abracadabra over these:

+- Abracadabra refactorings won't be as native as VS Code ones.
+- Abracadabra refactorings are limited to JS, TS, JSX and TSX.

+### JS Refactor

+The most popular extension for refactoring is called [JS Refactor][js-refactor].
+It provides JS automated refactorings for VS Code.

+Pros of Abracadabra over these:

+- Abracadabra work with TypeScript.
+- Abracadabra proposes refactorings that JS Refactor doesn't.
+- JS Refactor refactorings will work even with partially selected code.
+Abracadabra ones will also work as long as your cursor is in the scope.
+- Abracadabra refactorings require you less steps to perform.
+It's faster to use.

+Cons of Abracadabra over these:

+- Abracadabra refactorings are more opinionated.
+This makes them faster to use, but might not cover some use cases.
+- JS Refactor proposes code snippets, Abracadabra doesn't.
+- JS Refactor supports Vue single file components and HTML.

+---

 ![](https://github.com/nicoespeon/abracadabra/blob/master/docs/demo/magic.gif?raw=true)